MPRAhub/MPRAorg-LibrarySuite/README.md

 Finally, paste the link in your browser search bar: http://0.0.0.0:3838/

-# MPRAbase API Development (**WorkAround**)
+## Install MPRAbase Bioconductor Library for Developers

-In a running MPRAbase JupyterLab container, open a terminal and follow these commands:
+In the MPRAhub Singularity container running a JupyterLab workspace, open a terminal and follow these commands:

 ```bash
 $ cd /home/jovyan/